 What’s the Future for Plant Proteins in Packaged Goods?

 Translating the benefits of plant proteins packaged goods that are convenient for consumers can be difficult.
-Although consumers are becoming more aware of their health and are trying to make better food choices, taste remains the number one purchase driver.
-When asked to report the three most important factors in choosing a protein product, 72% of consumers selected the flavor of the product and 63% selected the texture of the product (Kerry Primary Research, USA, 2016).
+Although consumers are becoming more aware of their health and are trying to make better food choices, taste and texture are also important.
+In Kerry’s market research report Winning with Plant-Based, results showed that although nutrition and health were key purchase drivers, taste and acceptable ingredients were two of the most important attributes of a product once purchased (Kerry Primary Research, USA, 2020).